Miller Children's Hospital Addition and Central Utility Plant, LONG BEACH, CA

 ELECTRICAL SYSTEMS SOLUTIONS

-Dynalectric provided complete electrical contracting services for this four-story, 129,000-square-foot addition and central utility plant.
+Dynalectric L.A. provided complete electrical contracting services for this four-story, 129,000-square-foot addition and central utility plant.

 HEALTHCARE FACILITY BACKGROUND